johnnyxxu/cognition/README.md

   [mockgoose][mockgoose] instead of a real db.
 - `preDrop`: if set, the database will be dropped upon connecting.
 - `postDrop`: if set, the database will be dropped before disconnecting.

-For whatever reason, mockgoose currently doesn't work but using a real db does.

 Run `npm test` to run all unit tests.